Introduction

 We do this by providing a therapeutic environment which involves education, behaviour management, work with parents/carers, therapy and where appropriate, medication.

 We offer a range of therapies.
-We try to be as creative and flexible as possible in matching each child’s needs to our resources:
+We try to be as creative and flexible as possible in matching each pupil’s needs to our resources:

 - Individual Child Psychotherapy